-Peatland restoration measures in Ireland and the Baltic states environmental and climate benefits, such as Sphagnum farming.
+In 2016, and for the first time, we re-wetted a 37-hectare former extraction site in Lithuania and returned this area to the state.
+Initial projects aimed at rehabilitating former extraction sites are also in preparation at other locations in the Baltic region and Ireland.
+Here, we will seek to put into practice innovative approaches to peatland restoration that provide additional environmental and climate benefits, such as Sphagnum farming.
 At the same time, we are tailoring our practice to local conditions and applicable local laws.
 Klasmann-Deilmann's locally responsible subsidiaries are liaising closely with the relevant authorities on this matter.